 Why is Gum Health Important?

-Having strong healthy teeth is important, but without healthy gums those teeth become unstable.
+Having strong healthy teeth is important, but without healthy gum tissue those teeth become unstable.
 Like a tree that loses the soil supporting its roots, teeth affected by gum erosion cannot stand.
 Gum disease treatments can help you minimize your symptoms, but they cannot cure it.
 Neglect the health of your gums for too long, and you lose your chance to hold onto your teeth for life.

 What is Gum Disease?

 Periodontitis (gum disease) can affect anyone at any age but is more common in adults over 35.
 Gum disease is diagnosed when mouth bacteria have colonized the gum tissue, specifically the pockets of space between the teeth and gums.
 As bacteria live and thrive in periodontal pockets, they release acids that slowly inflame and destroy healthy gum tissue and cause the gums to pull away from the teeth.
 As the gum tissue dies, it reveals the dentin of the tooth, which is far more vulnerable to decay than the enamel of a tooth—thus it also leads to cavities.

 - Bleeding gums, when you brush or floss